 Some techniques are more relevant to specific businesses than others; some are more relevant at a particular time.

-Chosen the right method, you can reap the desired benefits with relatively little drama, tragedies and fewer coffee cups on your table (fact: excessive coffee is not good for you, especially when you have a long term business plan to focus on).
+Chosen the right method, you can reap the desired benefits with relatively less drama and tragedies and fewer coffee cups on your table (fact: excessive coffee is not good for you, especially when you have a long term evergreen business model to plan).

-The results in such cases are as refreshing and soothing as the picture above.
+The results in such cases are as refreshing and soothing as the picture of the heavens above.

 But are you aware of the different marketing styles and tactics?
 Do you know what Evergreen marketing is?